ash-project/ash_phoenix/documentation/topics/working-with-phoenix.md

 `{:ash_phoenix, "~> 1.2.18"}`

+Check out the [getting started with phoenix guide](/documentation/tutorials/getting-started-with-ash-and-phoenix.md) for setup.

 ## Whats in the box?

 - `AshPhoenix.Form` - A form data structure for using resource actions with phoenix forms